 Live in Seattle?
-Here’s how often you should get your sewers inspected…
+Here’s how often you should get your sewers inspected

 It’s true — Seattle sewer inspections are extra important, and not just because of the rain.
-As this article published last year from from the Seattle Times points out, when it comes to sewer lines, Seattle homeowners are in a specifically sticky spot.
+As this informative article from the Seattle Times points out, when it comes to sewer lines, Seattle homeowners are in a specifically sticky spot.
 Unlike a lot of other major cities, Seattle holds property owners responsible for the side-sewer pipe that runs from their home all they way to the connection with the city main.
 So if your sewer line ruptures, you’re responsible for the cost to repair it, including the cost to dig down to the pipe, resurface the sidewalk, etc.

 Act now, Seattleites!

 The house with the ruptured side-sewer mentioned in the article was built in 1909, which brings a particular issue for many homeowners into relief.
 Most of the Seattle sewer system is composed of concrete, and concrete typically has a shelf life of about 80 years before it begins to degrade.
 On average, most Seattle homes were built before 1960, so you can see how the math works here.
 Plus, with soil erosion and the natural spreading of root systems, both thanks to the rain, many Seattle homes are reaching that special age where sewer line replacement isn’t just a good idea, it’s a necessity.

 In general, the rule of thumb for sewer inspections is once a year for homes less than 10 years old.
 If your home is older than that, it’s best to shoot for inspections and cleanings every 6 months, if necessary.
 At Bob Oates Sewer & Rooter, we’re here to help you get your sewers cleaned, inspected, and relined if need be, all in one fell swoop, without having to trench or dig up the ground.